 February 1, 1971 ~ Hilliard Goldsmith, commonly known as lyricist Bob Hilliard, passed away in Hollywood, California, USA ~ Enjoyed his first big success in the mid-1940s co-writing The Coffee Song, recorded by Frank Sinatra.
 Sinatra also recorded his In The Wee Small Hours Of The Morning.
 Other well known songs co-written by Hilliard include Bouquet Of Roses (Eddy Arnold), Careless Hands (Sammy Kaye), Dear Hearts And Gentle People (Dinah Shore), Please Stay (the Drifters), Any Day Now (Chuck Jackson), and Our Day Will Come (Ruby & the Romantics) ~ Goldsmith was born in 1918

 February 1, 1969 ~ Jazz saxophonist Joshua Redman born in Berkeley, California, USA ~ Son of saxophonist Dewey Redman, whom he cites as an influence alongside John Coltrane, Ornette Coleman and Cannonball Adderley as well as artists outside jazz such as the Beatles, Aretha Franklin, the Temptations, Prince, the Police and Led Zeppelin.
-Leader and sideman.
-Especially acclaimed for his 1993 Wish album.
+As a leader, Redman is especially acclaimed for his 1993 Wish album.
 Closely associated with James Farm and the SF Jazz Collective.
-Along with cellist Yo-Yo Ma immortalized in the animated children's TV show Arthur in 1999, where their characters were rumored to get into a fight.
+Along with cellist Yo-Yo Ma, Redman was immortalized in the animated children's TV show Arthur in 1999, where their characters were rumored to get into a fight.
 Redman also appeared in the 1998 film Blues Brothers 2000 as member of the fictitious supergroup the Louisiana Gator Boys performing the songs How Blue Can You Get and New Orleans

 February 1, 1969 ~ Alternative rock, power pop, pop punk, indie rock, geek rock, emo, pop rock drummer, guitarist, bassist, keyboardist, singer, songwriter Patrick Wilson, full name Patrick George Wilson, born in Buffalo, New York, USA ~ Took up the drums after visiting a Van Halen concert at age 15.
 Best known as co-founding and longtime member of Weezer, for whom he co-wrote songs such as The World Has Turned And Left Me Here, Surf Wax America and My Name Is Jonas and wrote In The Mall and Automatic.
 Fronts his own band, the Special Goodness, for which he writes songs, sings lead vocals and plays the majority of instruments.
 Wilson guested on the Rentals debut album The Return Of The Rentals released in 1995